Doctor of Philosophy in Medical Genetics (PhD)

 Sex differences at the genetic/epigenetic level in early development.
 Role of small non-coding RNAs in placental and fetal development.
 Epigenetic tools for improved diagnosis in the prenatal and neonatal periods.

 Strong background in genetics and stats/bioinformatics preferred.
-Students accepted into the Medical Genetics or GSAT rotation programs are prioritized.
+I generally only accept graduate students through the Medical Genetics or GSAT rotation programs.

 G+PS regularly provides virtual sessions that focus on admission requirements and procedures and tips how to improve your application.